jalvesaq/R-Vim-runtime/README.md

 distributed with both [Vim] and [Neovim].

 The runtime files are sent to both Vim and Neovim maintainers when the accumulated changes become important.
-That is, if you have a fairly up to date Vim or Neovim, you do not need to install the files from this respository.

-You may copy the files to your personal *~/.vim* or *~/.config/nvim* directory, but, instead of copying the files and checking for updates manually, you may want to use a plugin manager like [Vim-Plug], [Vundle], [Neobundle], or other.
+You may copy the files to your personal `~/.vim` or `~/.config/nvim` directory, but, instead of copying the files and checking for updates manually, you may want to use a plugin manager like [Vim-Plug].

 In some systems, the first files sourced by Vim and Neovim are from the system directories.
 In this case, if you want up to date runtime files, you have to